frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/human-resources/holiday-list.md

 **Holiday List is a list which contains the dates of holidays.**

 Most organizations have a standard Holiday List for their employees.
 Some even have different holiday lists based on the different Locations or Departments.
+In ERPNext, you can configure multiple Holiday Lists and assign them to your employees based on your requirement.

 To access Holiday List, go to: